Margaret Sharpe: Career

-Sharpe went on to do extensive work as lecturer at the Department of Aboriginal and Multicultural Studies of the University of New England, on the Yugambeh-Baandjalung dialect chain.
-She has also been active in teaching indigenous groups about the disappearing languages their forefathers spoke.
+Sharpe went on to work as a lecturer at the Department of Aboriginal and Multicultural Studies of the University of New England, on the Yugambeh-Baandjalung dialect chain.
+She has also been active in teaching Indigenous groups about the 'disappearing languages' their forefathers spoke.

-Sharpe has written three novels, one of which, A Family Divided, deals with interracial conflict and friendship.
+Sharpe has also written three novels, one of which, A Family Divided, deals with interracial conflict and friendship.

-Sharpe speaks a version of Bundjalung, "though not terribly fluently" and has recorded talk in conversations with the Yugambeh language instructor Shaun Davies.
+Sharpe speaks a dialect of Bundjalung, she describes her skills as "not terribly fluently" and, despite this, has recorded talk in conversations with the Yugambeh language instructor Shaun Davies.
 She remains an adjunct lecturer, and is now returning to her original interest in science by completing a PhD in astrophysics.